kanishkez/LLMs-as-Gym-Agents/README.md

 **CartPole** works surprisingly well.
 The control law is naturally verbalizable ("if the pole leans right, move right") and LLMs are good at executing structured rules expressed in language.

 **FrozenLake** fails under pure reward feedback but succeeds when given the full transition function.
 When the LLM knows exactly where each action leads, it can plan.
-Without that, sparse rewards provide too weak a signal for incontext reasoning to recover from.
+Without that, sparse rewards provide too weak a signal for in-context reasoning to recover from.

 **LunarLander** is the hard case.
-The dynamics are too continuous and high dimensional for natural language reasoning to reliably track without structured state summaries.
+The dynamics are too continuous and high-dimensional for natural language reasoning to reliably track without structured state summaries.

 ---

 ## What This Tells Us

 LLMs can approximate policies in environments where the optimal behavior is **describable in language** and feedback is **dense enough to reason about**.
 They break down where dynamics are continuous, rewards are sparse, or multi-step credit assignment is required.

 ---